Victor Szebehely

-Victor G. Szebehely (August 21, 1921 – September 13, 1997) was a key figure in the development and success of the Apollo program.
+Victor G. Szebehely (August 21, 1921 – September 13, 1997) was a Hungarian-American astrophysicist, aerospace engineer, and mathematician whose research focused on celestial mechanics, orbital mechanics, and astrodynamics.
+He was a key figure in the development and success of the Apollo program.

 In 1956, a dimensionless number used in time-dependent unsteady flows was named "Szebehely's number," (In the September and October 1977 issues of the journal Celestial Mechanics, volume 16, an equation used to determine the gravitational potential of the Earth, planets, satellites, and galaxies was named "Szebehely's equation").